gibbo3433/gibbo3433/README.md

 - Coming out of education into a new career
 - The Magic, the Gathering modern meta-game
-- Anything that your want to chat about
+- Anything that you want to chat about!

 ***